 Understanding term insurance is easy.
 It is a pure life cover.
 This means that there is no investment component.
 One needs to simply pay premiums against which the insurer covers the life risk of the policyholder for a fixed duration.
 A term insurance policy can be bought through an advisor or directly online.

 Tax savings should not be the main reason to purchase a term policy; nevertheless, both the premiums as well as the payouts offer tax benefits and exemptions respectively as per prevailing tax laws.

 Benefits under Section 80C

 Life insurance premiums up to Rs.
-1.5 lakh per annum are exempt as per section 80C of the Indian Income Tax Actsubject to fulfilment of certain conditions speficied.
+1.5 lakh per annum are exempt as per section 80C of the Indian Income Tax Act subject to fulfillment of certain conditions specified.
 This is also available for the life insurance premiums paid for your spouse and/or children.

 Benefits under Section 10 (10D)

-Term insurance plans offer certain payout on maturity and/or death of the policyholder.
-The maturity amount, or the death benefit, are fully exempt under the provisions of 10 (10D) of the Income Tax Act 1961.
+Term insurance plans offer a certain payout on the maturity and/or death of the policyholder.
+The maturity amount, or the death benefit, is fully exempt under the provisions of 10 (10D) of the Income Tax Act 1961.

 However such cases are rarely found in term insurance plans.